 Stop the presses folks…we’ve reached a milestone here.
 This post, which you’ll soon be enjoying, is the 1000th here at BIGDoer.com.
 Yes, our society has produced that many pieces and in only five years to boot!
 Not 1000 simple photo essays, but rather painstakingly researched history write ups, in-depth articles covering all manner of things […]

 Twilight: that most magic time at the end of the day.
-The sun’s final hurrah, that warm golden glow enveloping the world, dark shadows, a deep blue, in stark contrast.
+The sun’s last and final hurrah of the day, that warm golden glow enveloping the world, dark shadows, a deep blue, in stark contrast.
 It’s serene, peaceful, something damn powerful and words alone don’t seem enough.
-Then, add a train, a tour train taking in the Alberta Prairies.
-Jump […]
+Then, add a train, a tour train taking […]

 Nothing beats a good small town museum.
 Team BIGDoer is huge fan and think you should be too.
 They’re hidden gems, wonderful places to learn about local history, the people who came before, those tough and resilent folks from times past, on display at these venues the things connecting them to you.
 At every turn […]

 It’s Train Day at Aspen Crossing!
 Come join in on the adventure and ride the rails in an eclectic mix of of old-school passenger cars sourced from all over North America.
 The consist, pulled by a vintage diesel locomotive, travels across the rolling prairies not terribly far from of Calgary, at a relaxed pace.
 Take […]

 The final count, thought to be somewhere between three and five thousand (reports vary).
 That’s the approximate number of one room schools that were once located in Alberta.
 The first opened in the 1800s (some say 1860s, others 1880s), the last closing a scant dozen or so years ago.
 They shared common features.
 They were […]